Food blogging: Food and travel

 Food and travel is a type of blogging that involves the engagement of different cultures.
 These bloggers travel around the globe, eating food in different cities and documenting their experiences as they go.
-Food and travel blogging involves research, shooting, editing, investing, and scheduling.
+Food and travel blogging involves research, shooting, editing, investing, publishing, and scheduling.

 Food photography

 Professionally shot photos are used for marketing and advertising.

 Food photography is the art of creating appetizing images using techniques such as lighting, arrangement, and background to be used commercially by the photographer.
 The visual appeal of the food alone can influence food photographers and bloggers.
 The degree to which a food blogger relies on food photography varies from blog to blog.
 Food photography can help construct the narrative of a food blog and can be used to attract an audience.

 Influencers and marketing

 Blogging is a common marketing and brand development tool for restaurants, catering companies, meal delivery services, private chefs, and other food and beverage businesses.
 Businesses often choose influential bloggers in the market, or "influencers".
 Influencers can draw a specific audience and build their reputation by consistently posting quality content.
 Over time, the blogger accumulates influence over some of their audience.
 Consumers typically build a connection with the influencers they closely follow, which affects their purchasing decisions.
 Audiences often trust the endorsement of influencers because, while they can be sponsored, they are loyal to their followers and have the freedom to design their messages.
 This is what the blogger can "sell" to companies whose products and services they'd endorse or be sponsored by.

 The more popular a blog is, the more opportunities the blogger will have to monetize their content.
 Bloggers use a variety of business and marketing tactics to maximize traffic, including constructing a persona that can connect with a targeted audience.